-Continuing our series of Fun with Science for the holidays, here is a special one – the colorful, glowing LED.
+Continuing our series of Fun with Science, here is a special one – the colorful, glowing LED.
 These tiny, little things are so attractive, that you just can’t help but glow with ideas yourself!
 Can’t think of much?
 Don’t worry, here we are, to hold your hand through the basics!

 Colorful Chaos of LED Bulbs